ustc-comb/ustc-comb.github.io/_pages/Hiring.md

 ---
 # Postdoctoral Fellowship

 The School of Mathematical Sciences invites applications for Postdoctoral Positions to work closely with Professors Jie Ma and Tuan Tran.
-We are hiring up to

-2 postdocs (within 5 years after PhD): 2 + possible 1-year extension
+We are hiring up to 2 postdocs (within 5 years after PhD): 2 + possible 1-year extension.

 <br> Deadline: January 30th, 2023, until 18:00 CST

 We are seeking outstanding candidates working in either one of the following areas: extremal combinatorics, probabilistic combinatorics, graph theory, Ramsey theory, or combinatorial number theory.